jax.sharding module#

 property is_fully_addressable: bool#

-True if the current process can address all of the devices in device_set.
+A sharding is fully addressable if the current process can address all of the devices named in the Sharding. is_fully_addressable is equivalent to “is_local” in multi-process JAX.

 shard_shape(global_shape)[source]#